cdktf/cdktf-provider-upcloud/docs/kubernetesCluster.csharp.md

 Kubernetes version ID, e.g. `1.31`.
 You can list available version IDs with `upctl kubernetes versions`.

+Note that when changing the cluster version, `upgrade_strategy` will be taken into account.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.21.0/docs/resources/kubernetes_cluster#version KubernetesCluster#version}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.22.0/docs/resources/kubernetes_cluster#version KubernetesCluster#version}

 ---